How to Bridge the Gap Between Blog Traffic and Lead Generation

 AJ Beltis, marketing manager at HubSpot, and Braden Becker, Senior SEO Strategist, explained in their talk that marketers don’t have to choose between growing traffic or generating leads.
 They can optimize both to work together in synchronization!

 Well, in one sentence, instead of taking a linear lead generation approach, Beltis and Becker recommend creating a cyclical model – which continues to bring your business returns on investment throughout the long term.
 But we’ll talk more about that later.

 Meanwhile, this dynamic duo came up with a 4-step success solution for their content strategy, that you, too, can implement to increase your traffic-to-sales conversion rate.

-So, let’s get right into it!Take control of your ads with real-time campaign reports.
-Get Your Free Trial Now
+So, let’s get right into it!Start 7-Day Free Trial

 4 Steps HubSpot Took To Bridge the Gap

 1. Group Similar Posts Together (Pillar Cluster Model)

 You may have heard of the topic/pillar cluster model before.
 In simple terms, a “topic cluster” is multiple pieces of content banded together under one webpage by a shared topic and related subtopics.
 So essentially, these pages offer comprehensive coverage of a specific subject.
 And as a result, it allows visitors to satisfy their search queries while visiting your website.